loomio/loomio-docs/en/src/user_manual/threads/notifying_people/index.md

 Click on **Notified** to see who has been notified about the thread

-The @check; indicates that the notification has been read or the email has been opened.
+The &#10003; indicates that the notification has been read or the email has been opened.

 In **Thread notification history** you can see all notifications for that thread, including thread invitation and comment mentions and replies.